 I really enjoyed my first trip to Northern Ireland.
 I was with my teenage daughter, who’d just come home from a post-exam Inter-Railing trip.
 Her brother was away on school camp, and so the two of us decided to head to Belfast.
-We flew there from London Gatwick with Easyjet, hired a car from the airport, and stayed at a couple of marvellous hotels, which I’ve reviewed separately – first the Culloden, Belfast and then the Slieve Donard Resort & Spa in the Mourne Mountains.
+We flew there from London Gatwick with Easyjet, hired a car from the airport, and stayed at a couple of marvellous hotels, which I’ve reviewed separately – first the Culloden, Belfast and then the Slieve Donard Resort & Spa in the Mourne Mountains (you can book to stay at the Culloden here and the Slieve Donard here).

 Belfast is the capital of Northern Ireland, and sits between the Irish Sea and the surrounding hills.
 It’s a vibrant, friendly city, and a great place for a short break, despite its troubled past.
 Here are just some of the great things to see and do there.

 Sightseeing bus tour

 As this was our first time in Belfast, we took a City Sightseeing Bus tour of the city in order to get our bearings.
 The tour took an hour and a half, and I found it extremely interesting.
 There was a local guide on board, and she gave us an overview of the city and its history as we toured the main sites.
 We stopped along the way at various points to take photos.
 If you wanted to spend time at any of the places where the bus stopped, you could get off and then catch a later bus.
 We’d planned to do that, because we wanted to take a few photos, but we didn’t actually need to leave the bus to do that.
 Highlights were Stormont (the seat of government in Northern Ireland), the political murals along the Falls Road and Shanklin Road, and the Peace Wall.
 I hadn’t realised that there are still high walls dividing Catholic and Protestant neighbourhoods in the city, and I felt quite shocked to see them.
 They seem harsh, brutal and ugly, despite the street art which they display.
 The walls stand as a stark reminder of the violence and divisiveness of the Troubles.